data-modul/dmec/README.md

 1. backport-for-v4.4  =>  DMEC driver for kernel 4.4
 2. backport-for-v4.6  =>  DMEC driver for kernel 4.6
+3. rya/backport-v4.14 =>  DMEC driver for kernel 4.14
+4. kernel_4.15        =>  DMEC driver for kernel 4.15
-3. master	      =>  DMEC driver for kernel 4.7 and above
+5. master	            =>  DMEC driver for kernel 5.1x and above

 ### Compilation